What is Breakthrough Houston?

 What is the application process like?

 Motivated 6th graders are eligible to apply.
 You must have good behavior, above average grades, and a strong desire to attend a college-preparatory high school and a four-year college.
 The application asks for items like teacher recommendations, essays, and your family’s tax returns.
-Applications are due in February and can be found HERE.
+Applications are due on March 21st and can be found HERE.

 When do I find out if I’m accepted?